-A good blender won’t be rattling and the jar will usually have better insulation to keep it quieter when in use, which is a great trait if you’re making something like nut butter where sound reduction can help your final product come out smoother.
+A good blender for nut butter won’t be rattling and the jar will usually have better insulation to keep it quieter when in use, which is a great trait if you’re making nut butters where sound reduction can help your final product come out smoother.

-A blender is a handy kitchen appliance that can help you make smoothies, soups, and more; however not all blenders are created equal.
+A blender is a handy kitchen appliance that can help you make smoothie, soups, and more; however not all blenders are created equal.

-A high-quality blender will last longer because it’s less likely to wear out under the stress of grinding nuts or other difficult ingredients.
+A high-quality blender for nut butter will last longer because it’s less likely to wear out under the stress of grinding nuts or other difficult ingredients.